paulahemsi/cub3d/README.md

 ## introduction
 :suspect:

-This [project](https://github.com/paulahemsi/cub3d/blob/main/study_resources/en.subject.pdf) is inspired by the world-famous eponymous 90’s game, which was the first FPS ever.
+This [project](https://github.com/paulahemsi/cub3d/blob/main/study_resources/en.subject.pdf) is inspired by the world-famous 90’s game [Wolfeinstein 3D](https://pt.wikipedia.org/wiki/Wolfenstein_3D), which was the first FPS ever.
 It will enable to explore ray-casting.
 My goal will be to make a dynamic view inside a maze, in which you’ll have to find your way

 ## step_by_step
 :hurtrealbad: